 Even though the previously mentioned bets are the most popular ones, there are many other betting options punters have.
 So, we would like to mention timed F1 bets, prop bets, driver matchups and pole position.
 Each of these is unique in their own way and makes the betting experience quite thrilling.

-Now that you know all about F1 betting, it’s time for us to give you several tips for beginners so you can step up your game.
+Now that you know all about how to be on Formula 1, it’s time for us to give you several tips for beginners so you can step up your game.

 Reading race previews is crucial for placing smart F1 bets.
 Namely, sports journalists’ points of view and expert analysis can help you have a better idea of what to expect.
 Sometimes, these may even offer useful tips or insider info you wouldn’t know otherwise.
 Thus, even if not all race previews turn out helpful, it’s still better to read at least several of those before placing your bet.